 Alongside our moth extermination in London we offer some additional benefits to our customers.
 We believe that no great service is just that service on its own but is rather comprised of many things that aim at an overall great experience.
 We constantly work on improving both - our moth treatments and the knowledge of the exterminators we work with.
 We also strive to provide additional bits and pieces in order to form a tailored solution for every customer, to rid you of your pest problem and, if possible, prevent further infestations.
 Your property will be free of the flying insects in no time but that's just one of the perks 24/7 Pest Control’s moth treatment in London has to offer:

 - Comprehensive and tailored solution - provided by certified moth exterminators in London and surrounding areas;

 - Quick, affordable, and discreet moth treatment – an infestation can cause stress in more than one way.
 We know how to deal with your problem promptly and close-mouthed, at one of the lowest rates around;

 - Family-safe pesticides - we follow the COSHH guidelines (Control of Substance Hazardous to Health) to protect your health and your family when executing our moth fumigation services;

 - Flexible booking slots – to suit even your most hectic daily schedules, our services are available at any time.
-You can book a moth removal specialist seven days a week, evenings included, without any extra charge;
+You can book a moth removal specialist seven days a week, evenings included, and even on bank holidays;

 - Guaranteed service - if you opt for guaranteed moth treatment, you will be able to request two free visits within 3 months after the initial visit.
 The insured moth control procedure is what we recommend if you aim at a complete pest eradication.